jcaillon/valet/tests.d/1106-self-update/results.approved.md

 → valet self update --help
 ABOUT

   Update valet using the latest release on GitHub.
+Also update all installed extensions.

-  This script can be used as a standalone script to install Valet:
+  This script can also be used as a standalone script to install Valet:

   bash -c "$(curl -fsSL https://raw.githubusercontent.com/jcaillon/valet/latest/valet.d/commands.d/self-install.sh)"